 The results will appear a few minutes after you make the change to your Google Analytics account.

-As I said at the beginning, for both WordPress and WooCommerce are developed many modules (plugins) capable of doing almost anything that comes to mind.
-Including to register in the database the keywords searched by users on the site.
+As I said at the beginning, both for WordPress as well as for WooCommerce are developed a lot of modules (plugins) capable of doing almost anything that comes to mind.
+Including registering in the database the keywords searched by users on the site.

 One such plugin that I have tested and works very well, is "Search Analytics", Developed by Cornel Raiu.
 All you have to do to install it is go to Dashboard → Plugins → Add New and search "Search Analytics" by Cornel Raiu.
 It is very easy to configure and does not consume many DB resources.